PixelsJr/CTF/README.md

 The application consists of multiple security vulnerabilities (seven to be exact) that users must find.
 The flags represent various attack vectors that are designed to you understand how to find and exploit vulnerabilities.

----

-## Features

-- **Diverse Vulnerabilities**: The app contains different types of security flaws, such as:
-  - Weak or non-existent passwords
-  - Granting admin rights to regular users
-  - SQL Injection
-  - And more...
-- **Educational Experience**: The application is crafted to help users understand common vulnerabilities and learn how they can exploit them.
-- **Multiple Flags**: At least 7 flags are hidden in the application.
-More flags will earn you additional points.

----

 ## Vulnerabilities Included

 - **Username enumeration and password brute-forceability**: Some areas of the app allow you to enumerate account username's and then brute-force their passwords.